adamgoose/rancher-certificates/README.md

     docker exec -it ${CONTAINER_ID} /bin/bash

 You'll need to configure the container with a Rancher API Key if you would like it to automatically update certificates inside Rancher itself.
-Set the following environment variables by creating an API Key in the API tab of Rancher:
+Set the following label when creating your container:

     docker run -itd -p 80:80 \
-        -e RANCHER_ENDPOINT="" \ ## Please make sure to get this URL from the API Tab (I need the projects/{id} portion)!
-        -e RANCHER_ACCESS_KEY="" \
-        -e RANCHER_SECRET_KEY="" \
+        -l io.rancher.container.create_agent=true
+        -l io.rancher.container.agent.role=environment
         adamgoose/sslizer

 ## Usage